port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/entity-page.md

 #### New related entity tab

 You can add additional entities to the `Related entities` table by clicking on the `+ New Tab` button.
-In the dialog, the `Target blueprint` dropdown will display all entities that are related in any way to the current entity.
+In the dialog, the `Related blueprint` dropdown will display all entities that are related in any way to the current entity.
 In our `Workflow run` example above, we can use this button to add a `Pull request` tab to our widget.

 ![afterNewTab](../../../static/img/software-catalog/pages/afterNewTab.png)

-In some cases, the target blueprint may be reachable by more than one relation, like this:
+In some cases, the related blueprint may be reachable by more than one relation, like this:

 ![multipleRelations](../../../static/img/software-catalog/pages/multipleRelations.png)